CatChapman/youtube-dl-semiautoPL/README.md

 I've only tested this on OS X

-YOU NEED TO DOWNLOAD (fancier_ytplist.sh OR fancy_ytplist.sh) AND getpldir.sh!
+YOU NEED TO DOWNLOAD fancier_ytplist.sh AND getpldir.sh!

 getpldir.sh is REQUIRED for this to work as intended!